Grade Six Music Theory - Harmony Lesson 4: Chord Progressions

-- all chord notes except the bass move by the smallest possible step.
+- all chord notes except the bass move by the smallest possible interval.

 - if a note occurs in both chords (e.g. D in the first example), keep it in the same part (soprano here).

-- other notes move by semitone, tone or third.
+- other notes move by semitone (half step), tone (whole step) or third.
 Don't use larger intervals.

 The Progression of Fifths

 As you know, lots of music ends with a V-I (or i) cadence.
-This is because the notes in the V chord have a very strong "pull" towards those in a I chord.
+This is because the notes in chord V have a very strong "pull" towards those in chord I (or i).